apache/fury-site/docs/json/object-mapping.md

 ## Thread safety, reuse, and code generation

 `ForyJson` is immutable and thread-safe after `build()`.
-Reuse one instance instead of creating a builder and runtime for every operation.
+Reuse one instance instead of creating a builder and `ForyJson` instance for every operation.
 Registered and annotation-selected `JsonValueCodec` instances and the `JsonTypeChecker` may be called concurrently and must also be thread-safe.

 Code generation and asynchronous compilation are enabled by default.
 Disabling code generation is